 I have been editing online and print poetry publications for fifteen years and hold an MFA in Creative Writing from the University of British Columbia.
-I am a past poetry editor at PRISM international, edited the anthology What the Poets are Doing: Canadian Poets in Conversation, and served as guest editor for Best Canadian Poetry 2019.
+I am a past poetry editor at PRISM international, edited What the Poets are Doing: Canadian Poets in Conversation, and guest-edited Best Canadian Poetry 2019.
 I have served on the juries of numerous poetry competitions, including the Dorothy Livesay Poetry Prize, the Archibald Lampman Award, and BC’s Poetry in Transit program.
 I have taught and edited manuscripts at UBC, the University of the Fraser Valley and Simon Fraser University.

 I’ve also had my own poems and stories rejected over 1400 times!
 I know how hard it can be to get published, and am happy to share what I’ve learned with you.